-While the number of people infected with COVID-19 rises every day in Québec, the FIQ feels that it is essential that all government resources, like those of the Federation, are primarily intended to support the healthcare professionals so they can provide quality, safe patient care.
-Therefore, the FIQ has agreed to suspend activities linked to the provincial negotiations.
+While the number of people infected by COVID-19 is increasing every day in Quebec, the FIQ believes it is essential that all government resources, like those of the Federation, focus on supporting healthcare professionals so that they can offer safe, quality care to patients.
+Consequently, the FIQ has agreed to suspend all activities related to provincial negotiations.

-“The current situation is exceptional and the 76,000 nurses, licensed practical nurses, respiratory therapists and clinical perfusionists are already on the firing line and will continue to be over the coming weeks.
-They will be in the thick of patient care, infected people, screening activities and information given to the population.
-As always, our members will hold down the fort for their patients and the Québec population”, stated the president of the FIQ, Nancy Bédard.
+“This situation is exceptional and the 76,000 nurses, licensed practical nurses, respiratory therapists and clinical perfusionists are already on the firing line where they will remain for the coming weeks.
+They will be providing care to patients, including those infected, conducting screening activities and informing the public.
+As always, our members will be holding down the fort for their patients and the Quebec population,” explained FIQ President Nancy Bédard.

-To ensure the health, safety and well-being of the healthcare professionals, the government has committed to working with the FIQ in the coming hours and days.
+To ensure the health, safety and well-being of healthcare professionals, the government has agreed to work with the FIQ in the coming hours and days.

-“It is essential to implement all the tools required to support the healthcare professionals to the best of our abilities, as a government and society, particularly facilitate family-work balance”, insisted Ms. Bédard.
+“It is crucial that we implement every possible measure to support healthcare professionals, as a government and a society, especially to facilitate family-work balance,” insisted Ms. Bédard.

-The FIQ has proposed structural measures that will allow members to practice in the best possible conditions and attract the additional staff the network will need.
+The FIQ proposed structural measures that will enable members to work in the best possible conditions and to attract any additional staff that the network will need.

-The FIQ has demanded the cancelation of all non-essential and non-priority activities in all Québec healthcare institutions, as is usually the case during the summer.
+The FIQ has requested that all non-essential and non-priority activities be cancelled in all healthcare institutions in Quebec, as generally happens during the summer period.